emeentag/website-analyser-app/readme.md

   6 passing (1m)
 ```

-## How is cache analysis working?
+## How is analysis working?
 When you open the UI, or when you make a POST rest call to the endpoint `/analyse` with a json body like below:
 ```
 {
   "webpage": "https://www.google.de/"
 }
 ```
 AnalyserController.js controller handles the analysis jobs.
 We are checking version, title and so on.
-The challangive check is for the active links check.
+The challengive check is for the active links check.
 In here we are using `async.js` beauties like `eachLimit` function.
 This function processes parallel jobs with a job concurrent limit.
 In our app it is 5 jobs per processing.
 In here we are making rest calls through the links.
 After all calls are done we are parsing the response and return it back to the user.

 ## How is UI working?
 It is a simple and clean UI which is builded with React.JS and and several libraries.
 Just type the url to the input and click the `Analyse` button.
 After some time you will see the results below the search bar.